WildlifeSouth.com Photography Tips and Tools

 Thayer Birding Software's Birds of North America

-Thayer Software's "Guide to Birds of North America v5.0 Gold" and "Guide to Birds of North America v3.9" are complete birding references in a software format.
+Thayer Software - Guide to Birds of North America v5.0 Gold and Guide to Birds of North America v4.0 are complete birding references in a software format.
 Both include information on over 900 North American bird species, over 2,800 photos, over 700 audio songs, and over 900 range maps.

-For instance, using v5.0, I created a custom list using the following states (TN,KY,VA,NC,SC,GA,FL,AL,MS,LA,WV) and the bird family 'Parulidae' as criteria.
-This created a list of 49 Warblers found in the Southeast.
+For instance, using v5.0, I created a custom list using the following states (TN,KY,VA,NC,SC,GA,FL,AL,MS,LA,WV) and the bird family "Parulidae" as criteria.
+This created a list of 49 warblers found in the Southeast.
 I then used this list to create a multiple choice quiz on the 49 warblers, selecting only sound to be tested on (as opposed to being tested on a picture, picture and sound, video, and range map).

 Realize both versions of this software do much more than what is explained above and probably warrant a broader review.
 Because this section is on learning bird vocalizations, only the bird song quiz aspect has been discussed.

-Also note there are differences between the software versions.
-Both v5.0 and v3.9 allow you to create bird song quizzes like the one mentioned above.
+Also note there are differences between the two software versions.
+Both v5.0 and v4.0 allow you to create bird song quizzes like the one mentioned above.
 But version 5.0 allows you to import your own bird songs (and/or photos and videos) in the event you would like to use something different than the included bird vocalizations.
 There are other differences as well but they are not applicable to this section.

-Version 3.9 is about 1/2 the price of version 5.0.
+Version 4.0 is about 1/2 the price of version 5.0.

 Back to Top | Home | More Birding

-Copyright 2009 WildlifeSouth.com.
+Copyright 2017 WildlifeSouth.com.
 All photographs appearing on this site are the exclusive property of said photographers and are protected under United States and International copyright laws.
 The photographs may not be used without written permission from the author.

 Home | Contact Information | Webmaster